secblc/Blind-Croupier-Documentation/White Paper.md

 It's also obvious that the industry will not move forward to a new stage of online gambling until there is a complete solution, providing both a platform and games while taking advantage of smart contracts.
 We believe that the market drives the advance of technology, which, in turn, drives market growth.

-Blind Crupier will open a new door in online gambling and provide all the tools necessary to start your own decentralized casino.
+Blind Croupier will open a new door in online gambling and provide all the tools necessary to start your own decentralized casino.
 We are sure that our solution will create a new start for the industry, and that our company will take the lead in this emerging market.

 We have already done a tremendous job, starting from a general concept and ending up with a working beta-version of a video poker game.
 We have completely solved the problems of slow staking and fair, no oracle (An oracle is a third-party data supplier for a smart-contract, pseudo-random number generation).